PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Importing-Windows-PowerShell-modules-in-PowerShell-Core.md

 ### Objects returned by remote operations

 With PS Remoting objects returned from remote 'compatibility' side are not actual `live` objects.
 This will be the same in case of this RFC.
-Documentation will make sure that users understand that even though the experience will look like they are working with 'WindowsPS-only' modules locally, objects returned by these modules are deserialized copies.
+A warning will be generated every time a module is imported using this new functionality; also documentation will make sure that users understand that even though the experience will look like they are working with 'WindowsPS-only' modules locally, objects returned by these modules are deserialized copies.

 ## Alternate Proposals and Considerations

+### Scenarios that need improvement

+1. Ideally there should be 1-to-1 runspace afinity between PSCore and WinPS processes; currently this is many-to-1, which in some cases may cause conflicts.
+2. PS providers are not supported across remoting boundaries.

 ### Windows PowerShell Compatibility module